Is Lioh An Acid Or Base

 Tips and Expert Advice

 In the context of lithium-ion battery production, the purity of LiOH is critical.
 Battery-grade LiOH must meet stringent quality standards to ensure optimal battery performance and longevity.
 Impurities such as sodium, potassium, calcium, and magnesium can negatively impact battery performance by reducing capacity, increasing internal resistance, or accelerating degradation.
-Therefore, it's essential to use high-purity LiOH from reputable suppliers and to implement rigorous quality control measures throughout the manufacturing process.
+Which means, it's essential to use high-purity LiOH from reputable suppliers and to implement rigorous quality control measures throughout the manufacturing process.
 This includes monitoring the levels of impurities using analytical techniques such as inductively coupled plasma mass spectrometry (ICP-MS) or atomic absorption spectroscopy (AAS).

 FAQ